Lois Chiles: Career

 Chiles enjoyed a successful modeling career in the early 1970s.
-After her role in the` 1972 blaxploitation film Together for Days opposite Clifton Davis, Chiles appeared in supporting roles in some of the biggest films of the 1970s.
-She played the college girlfriend of Robert Redford in the successful 1973 studio release The Way We Were.
+After her role in the 1972 blaxploitation film Together for Days opposite Clifton Davis, Chiles appeared in supporting roles in some of the biggest films of the 1970s.
+She played the college girlfriend of Robert Redford in the 1973 studio release The Way We Were.
 She was then cast as Jordan Baker in The Great Gatsby (1974) alongside Mia Farrow and, once again, Redford.
 She again shared the screen with Farrow in the Agatha Christie adaptation Death on the Nile (1978).
 She also appeared in a small but key role in the thriller Coma (1978).

 In her most famous role as NASA astronaut, scientist, and Bond girl Dr. Holly Goodhead, Chiles appeared opposite Roger Moore in Moonraker (1979).
 Chiles had initially been approached to star in the previous Bond film The Spy Who Loved Me, but she declined the role because she was taking a break from acting at the time.

 She appeared in the music video for the Tony Powers song Odyssey in 1982.

 Chiles lost her youngest brother to non-Hodgkin's lymphoma in 1978, which contributed to her decision to take a three-year hiatus from acting.
 The time away took a toll on her film career, and she struggled to find roles of the caliber she previously enjoyed.
 Still, she appeared as a season-long guest star in the 1982–1983 season of television's Dallas, playing independent oil heiress Holly Harwood who becomes entangled with Bobby and J.R.
 Ewing.
 Her film roles were smaller, though film critic Pauline Kael gave her good notices for her performances in Alan Alda's Sweet Liberty (1986) and her portrayal of reporter Jennifer Mack in James L. Brooks' Broadcast News (1987) was also well received, as was her turn in George A. Romero's horror flick Creepshow 2 in 1987, as a hit-and-run driver.
 In 1989, she appeared uncredited in a cameo as the estranged mother of Ione Skye's character in Say Anything...
 (1989).